 I continued staring.
 ‘Ok.’
 But this was deeply weird.
 Wouldn’t the pilots be tired?
 Surely, this wasn’t a safe time to fly.
 Plus, I’d lived under the Heathrow flight path for over ten years.
 No one took off at this time.
 It didn’t conform to noise standards for residents around the airport.

-In between packing, we even went to the beach a couple of times.
+This time, in between packing, we went to the beach a couple of times.
 Not Las Cuevas an hour away but the little local beach in the Chaguaramas National Park.
 You park and walk down a flower-filled path to the water.
 The place was full of mellow, bathing Trinis while the bay was unexpectedly deep.
 While we were treading water, we spotted the remains of a pier and wooden pylons lying on their sides underneath our feet.
 Jack asked another bobbing man what the pier was for.

 ‘The Americans,’ the man said.
 ‘Macqueripe was part of the military base.
 They stored submarines here.’

-Submarines?
 We knew America had had a military base in Chaguaramas from the Second World War up until 1972.. but.. submarines?
 I stared at the bare poles sticking out of the water.
 Often the world seems a more dangerous place now than it used to be.
 This was not one of those times.
 This was one of those moments when the world seems a decidedly safer place now.
 US Submarines prowling underneath the calm surface of Macqueripe Bay?
 Rather than the hoards of floating, happy Trinis?

 ‘Mum,’ Delph said when we were alone together, ‘We have to get something for Lu’s birthday.’

 Lulu made her way through the 10:30am, still-empty mall to the MAC make-up store.
 The store assistant looked up in surprise.
 I suppose a blond kid walking in on a Wednesday morning wasn’t her idea of normal.
-Look, I wanted to say, she’s done school.
-She’s been up since 4:30 am.
-Luckily, I took a few breaths.
-Calm down, Hannah.
-She isn’t the police.

 If this woman wasn’t expecting us to turn up in her store, she was probably expecting what came of Lulu’s mouth even less.
 Contouring, primers, the subtleties of highlighters.
 Delph and I just stared at her blankly.
 It was like she’d taken on another human form.
-This is because Lulu is a student of make-up.
+This is because Lulu is a surprising student of make-up.
 Boat kid, surfer, diver.. and make-up.
 Wait a minute?
 Well, she is almost thirteen.
 She has to be thirteen somewhere.

 I shook my head in relief.
 Live this strange life where you travel and you are always slightly on the edge.
 The edge of knowledge, experience and in the case of make-up, comfort zone.
 Sherri had saved me.
 She did a free, made-with-love make-over.
 Out of completely sheer (or was it matt, sorry couldn’t help it) kindness.

 We walked around the mall afterwards, Lulu’s face shining with joy.
 I might not have agreed with her eyebrows but I knew how much she wanted them.
 Besides, we left it a good hour before we started calling her Coco the Clown.
 Such bitches.
-And I had a little birthday surprise for her.
+And I picked up a little birthday surprise for her.

 Predictably the last moments on Quest were a little more stressful.
 The suitcases were halfway down the ladder before Jack realised he hadn’t flushed out the fuel from Edna’s outboard yet.